treeshateorcs/bathory17/README.md

 d - mark as read, don't open

-a - mark as read everything
+A - mark as read everything

 o - open url in browser